Mohammad Sadoghi is an Assistant Professor in the Computer Science Department at the University

 TKDE and TPDS.

-I am looking for motivated and creative
+I am always looking for motivated and creative

 qualifications and research interests.